 POSH

-Sextortion relies on fear, shame, and panic.
-Parents need a clear response plan.
+Sextortion relies on fear, shame, urgency, and silence.
+Parents need a clear response plan that protects the child first.

 HIGH URGENCY